Living with HIV

 There will be a period of adjustment.
 People who are newly diagnosed can feel many emotions—sadness, hopelessness, and even anger.
 Pay attention to your mental health.
 Your HIV health care provider can help you access mental health services to help you work through the early stages of your diagnosis and begin to manage your HIV.

 Talking to others who have HIV may also be helpful.
 You are not alone.
 Ask your provider for help finding a local HIV support group.
-Learn about how other people with HIV have handled their diagnosis.
+Learn about how other people with HIV have handled their diagnosis and their journey on treatment for HIV.

 You can view video stories of how other people are living well with HIV at Positive Spin or at CDC’s Let's Stop HIV Together.